Agraael/Moumoute_Emacs/README.md

   --raw-sauce       This is meant for debug , not for you !!!
   --install         Install/upgrade all required package for Memacs --update          Update Moumoute Emacs , It's Important !!!
-  --version         Huehuehue !!!
+  --zsh-completion  Create files for Memacs completion in zsh --version         Huehuehue !!!

 ```